8. The leaders did not prepare, so the meeting becomes the preparation and the review never materializes.

 # 1. The number one reason why these meetings don’t go well is that the most important reviewers fail to show up due to last minute crises or they show up physically but not mentally.

 The main reason things go wrong is lack of management attention.
-Hence the importance of Management Review Meetings !
+Hence the importance of Executive Review Meetings!
 However, management reviews can also go wrong.
 Here are eight common reasons why they often do: